Champl0oo/FOSSGIS-Abschlussaufgabe/README.md

 ### Data:
 We download all our Data using the Overpass Turbo API: https://overpass-turbo.eu/ To download simply copy and paste the code for the different layers needed from the XYZ-File in this repository into the overpass turbo API and change the name of the city Heidelberg in the code to your desired city and press "Run/Ausführen".
 After this press "Export" and select your desired data-format.
-We always downloaded our Data as GeoJSON files.
+We always downloaded our data as GeoJSON files.

-###### Google Doc
+###### Google Doc (ignore this link, it was just for us to both quickly work on/send code and other things)

 https://docs.google.com/document/d/1Zo9EGYe_k8Nxh5krmuI_DKq1cYwTtIb6nw8F2tDkM-4/edit?usp=sharing